 Trowse has been turned into a sleepy back-water since the construction of the Norwich Southern By-pass.
 Before then it had always been on the main route from Lowestoft and Bungay into the City.
 With the growth of dormitory villages and the motor car it had become a very busy place.
 Now it is the quietest it has been in centuries.

 Back in 1698, at the end of the 17th century, Trowse was the way Celia Fiennes made her entrance into the City.
-She had come from Beccles and got her first view of the City from the top of Bixley Hill.
+She had come from Beccles and got her first view of Norwich from the top of Bixley Hill.
 Neithe Trowse nor Bixley were named by Fiennes, but they can be identified from her description.
 Bixley was a small village then as now.There was a causeway across the low lying land approaching the rivers Tas and Yare in Trowse.
 There were ditches across this tract of marsh.
 She mentions a bridge across the river Yare; whether or not there was a bridge across the Tas back then she does not say.
-There probably was , or else the river was forded.
-There were houses all along the road very much as there are today.
-She referred to the village as a suburb of the city, but what struck her most of all was all the woollen cloth (stuff) laid out on the fields to bleach in the sun.
+Until she reached the marsh there were houses all along the road very much as there are today.
+She referred to the village as a suburb of the city.
+What struck her most of all was all the woollen cloth (stuff) laid out on the fields to bleach in the sun.
 We can still appreciate the suburban nature of Trowse, but the cloth industry that was such a feature of the City has utterly vanished.

 The Crown Point Tavern is now cut off from the Kirby and Lowestoft Roads, but before they were altered in the 1980s it was at the junction of two main routes into Norwich.
-The busiest was of course the road up Bixley Hill which took all the traffic from Lowestoft, Beccles and Bungay.
+The busiest was of course the road up Bixley Hill which took all the traffic to and from Lowestoft, Beccles and Bungay.
 The pub was a handy place to drop in at lunch time for a pint on the way home.
-Crown Point was the name by which we knew Whitlingham Hospital, its name when it was home to the Colman and before that to Colonel Money.
+Crown Point was also the name by which we knew Whitlingham Hospital, its name when it was home to the Colman and before that to Colonel Money.